Artefact-Repository/honox-cms/docs/ARCHITECTURE.md

 > **Core rule: `shouldHydrate(interactive, true)`**

-These components *are* interaction — their entire value depends on client JS (overlays, modals, drag handles, expand/collapse, async image loading).
+These components *are* interaction — their entire value depends on client JS (overlays, modals, drag handles, expand/collapse).
 They hydrate unless the caller explicitly passes `interactive={false}`.

 Applies to: